 On March 29, the Derek Chauvin trial commenced, and now we write to you as the nation braces itself for the verdict.
 Understandably, the outcome of this trial will evoke many emotions, and our nation will continue to process the various implications of the verdict.

 The University of Puget Sound is prepared to be responsive to the needs of members of our campus community as we process the outcome of this trial.
 Below is a list of resources that will be available to members of our community.

 Please also know that Counseling, Health, and Wellness Services offers same- and next-day appointments that students can schedule every weekday.
-Resources are also available for faculty and staff members through our Employee Assistance Program, and to all from University Chaplain Dave Wright, email@example.com.
+Resources are also available for faculty and staff members through our Employee Assistance Program and all from University Chaplain Dave Wright, firstname.lastname@example.org.

-As a community of learners and teachers, Puget Sound is steadfastly committed to inclusiveness, and in supporting all who are a part of our university.
-We encourage you to seek out the support and resources noted above if needed, and to feel free to reach out to us if we can be of assistance.
+As a community of learners and teachers, Puget Sound is steadfastly committed to inclusiveness and supporting all who are a part of our university.
+Therefore, we encourage you to seek out the support and resources noted above if needed and to feel free to reach out to us if we can be of assistance.

 Uchenna Baker, Ph.D. | Vice President for Student Affairs and Dean of Students

 Sunil Kukreja, Ph.D. | Interim Chief Diversity Officer